EMERGING MARKETS-Russian rouble hits three-month low; Latam FX rises

 Mexican President Andres Manuel Lopez Obrador touted Buenrostro's experience in the public sector and master's degree in economics.

-"We thus think these events increase at the margin the chances that Mexico will go to a panel under USMCA," they said, referring to a trade agreement between the United States, Canada and Mexico.

-Brazil's real BRBY rose 0.5% after logging its best week since July on Friday when investors cheered a strong showing for far-right President Jair Bolsonaro in first round presidential elections held on Oct.
+Brazil's real BRBY rose 0.4% after logging its best week since late July on Friday when investors cheered a strong showing for far-right President Jair Bolsonaro in first round presidential elections held on Oct.
 2.

 Leftist Brazilian presidential candidate Luiz Inacio Lula da Silva has a five percentage point lead over Bolsonaro ahead of an Oct.
 30 runoff vote, according to a poll.